theodi/philbot/README.md

 ## Contributing

 We want your pull-requests!
-Take a fork, clone it and run the test suite
+Take a fork, clone it and run the test suite (we use [Guard](https://github.com/guard/guard) for Super-Awesome Continuous Testing)

 ```
-rake
+bundle install
+bundle exec guard
 ```

 (Note: this will intermittently fail because testing asynchronous things is hard.
 Hmm, maybe you can help me fix this, too?)